docker/docs/content/guides/frameworks/laravel/common-questions.md

 ---
-title: Common Questions about using Laravel with Docker
+title: Common Questions on Using Laravel with Docker
 description: Find answers to common questions about setting up and managing Laravel environments with Docker Compose, including troubleshooting and best practices.
 weight: 40
 ---